jannikh93/jannikh93/README.md

 ### Hi there 👋

+My name is Jannik and I work currently at Thalia as a Frontend Developer.

 <!--
 **jannikh93/jannikh93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.